jaykhan-dev/nuxt-portfolio/content/blog/automated-slider.md

 ---
 title: Automated Slider

-description: A tutorial on how to build a automated slider in vanilla JS
+description: How to build an automated slider using Vanilla Javascript

 previewImage: slider/slider.png